To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 Further information about the State nominated occupation lists can be found here.

 3.4 Selected occupations are listed as ‘Offshore applicants Provisional 489 visa only’.
-To be eligible for the Permanent 190 visa for these occupations, the applicant must be onshore and meet all the requirements under one of the following categories:
+To be eligible for the Permanent 190 visa for these occupations, the applicant must be onshore (residing in South Australia) and meet all the requirements under one of the following categories:

 - I am an international graduate of South Australia.